infovizin/_/index.md

 <br>
 <br>
 <h2>About</h2><br>
-<p>Info Viz provides access to key statistics and useful information available in the public domain.
-Map based visualization is an effective way to navigate quickly to find the information you want.
-Currently, this site provides electrol and demographic information of south indian states.
+<p>Info Viz provides map based visualization of electrol and demographic information of south indian states.
 Click the <a href="./ka.html">Karnataka Map</a> and select your constituency to check the number of votes obtained by each contestant. </p>

 <br>